SpektraSystems/openshift-container-platform/docs/Lab 03: Deploying-workload-on-Openshift.md

 }
 ```

-7. Now, you can get the **list of pods**, Run the following command is given below.
+7. Now, you can get the **list of pods**, Run the following command given below.
 ```
 oc get pods
 ```
 <img src="../images/99list_pods.jpg"/>

-8. Now, add a **route** to expose that service, Run the following command is given below.
+8. Now, add a **route** to expose that service, Run the following command given below.
 ```
 oc get services
 ```